Michael H. Hart: The 100: A Ranking of the Most Influential Persons in History

-White separatism
+White nationalism

 Hart has described himself as a white separatist and is active in white separatist causes.
-In 1996, Hart addressed a conference organized by Jared Taylor's white separatist organization, New Century Foundation, publisher of American Renaissance.
+In 1996, he addressed a conference organized by Jared Taylor's white separatist organization, New Century Foundation, publisher of American Renaissance.
 He proposed partitioning the United States into four states: a white state, a black state, a Hispanic state, and an integrated mixed-race state.